jadjoubran/laravel5-angular-material-starter/readme.md

 Here's what I'm planning for the next releases

+- fix mdtabs
+- Host repository on Heroku and remove gh pages example
+- toastService
+- dialogService
 - fix EditorConfig for PSR-2 in app/
 - even better support for 5.1 (start from 5.1)
 - jwt auth example (with seed)
+- artisan generators
 - Add tooltips sample
 - Speedup gulp watch
 - Sample route authentication (via $localStorage)
 - Gulp watch should not exit when it catches an error
-- Host repository on Heroku and remove gh pages example

 ## Changelog